 Edmonton Chinese community celebrates Lunar New Year with a blast.
 The most popular festivities include traditional dragon dances, iconic lion parades, impressive martial arts shows, various live performances, and the finest of Chinese cuisine.
-If you visit the city in season, which usually falls between late January and early February, you'll find no shortage of things to see and do in Edmonton.
+If you visit the city during this season, which usually falls between late January and early February, you'll find no shortage of things to see and do in Edmonton.

 Where to celebrate Chinese New Year in Edmonton